123randomuser321/Zitatespucker/README.txt

 WARNING: Enabling more than one backend for a file format will fail to build (linker will complain about duplicate symbols).

+## Building for Nintendo DS (static library)

+Invoke make using the 'Makefile.blocksds' Makefile.
+This will require you to have installed BlocksDS as per upstream documentation.

+Note:
+Currently, only the jansson backend is supported on the Nintendo DS (because I couldn't get the others to build).

 ## Dependencies

 Build: